"I've seen more convincing dinosaurs in a packet of Wheatyflakes!"

 - In one episode of The Sarah Connor Chronicles, where, in a scene set in the future, a squad of soldiers are exploring a submarine, they can be seen wearing Xbox wireless headsets painted black.

 - In the Babylon 5 episode "Soul Hunter", a solder sucker is a major component of the eponymous soul hunter's soul extractor.
 One might suspect the prop makers of making a Stealth Pun...

 - Are You Afraid of the Dark? did this all the time, with the crowning moment being the evil statue◊ in "The Tale of the Dangerous Soup."
 Would you also like to own a "cursed statue from a remote jungle tribe?"
 Well, you can for only about $70.

-- The German series Raumschiff Orion (Spaceship Orion) used everyday items as props, most famously a pressing iron as a ship controlling device.
+- Raumpatrouille used everyday items as props, most famously a pressing iron as a ship controlling device.
 While cheesy, it worked quite well.

 - The season 1 finale of Game of Thrones used a lot of heads, which were rented in bulk.
 As it was noticed later, one head belonged to George W. Bush.

 - Actual Avengers action figures from Hasbro appear in the Agents of S.H.I.E.L.D. pilot episode.

 - Though music videos in general are known for this, a stand-out example appears in Michael Jackson's "Scream".
 Among the many props used in this notoriously expensive video are several silver-painted toys called Bumble Balls.

 - The playfield for Stern Pinball's Batman is decorated with several off-the-shelf The Dark Knight action figures, while the teetering Gotham Bridge features a Hot Wheels Batmobile.

 - Similarly, Data East's Secret Service has a red Matchbox Ferrari parked in front of a model of the White House.